ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 This document guides you through installing Ansible from different distribution's package repositories.

-To add instructions for another distribution to this guide, maintainers for that distribution **must** do the following:
+To add instructions for another distribution to this guide, package maintainers **must** do the following:

     * Ensure the distribution provides a reasonably up-to-date version of ``ansible``.
     * Ensure that ``ansible-core`` and ``ansible`` versions are kept in sync to the extent that the build system allows.